 I’m going to brew a cup using a French Press and drink it black.
 Here’s what I think.
 Disclaimer: I am no expert.

 “The acidity is present and probably a little more noticeable than I’d like.
 The taste is sweet, almost juicy, with a soft mouthfeel.
 The citrus notes are definitely there too.
-Actually it’s a very flavorful coffee and one where the flavor is overpowering to the point where I would not describe it as smooth.”
+Actually, it’s a very flavorful coffee and one where the flavor is overpowering to the point where I would not describe it as smooth.”

 The following is the SCAA’s coffee flavor wheel.
 This was made in 1995 as an attempt to comprehensively cover the flavors present in coffee.
-This gorgeous design was made by Counter Culture who are an awesome third wave coffee roasters you should totally check out.

 It’s easy to get intimidated looking at it.
 That’s ok.
 It’s meant for professionals who describe flavors – cupping experts.
 So don’t worry if you are not sure if your coffee tastes like papaya or not!

 There are useful features.
 The table on the left for instance.
-It’s useful to know that words like ‘full’ and ‘velvety’ are used for a thick, full bodied coffee.
+It’s useful to know that words like ‘full’ and ‘velvety’ are used for a thick, full-bodied coffee.

 And most of all, remember, these are not flavors from the coffee but the subtle deviation from the normal coffee taste.